 Some work, however, may be done without a permit:

-Retaining walls or planters four feet or less (from the bottom of the footing), decks less than thirty inches high, above ground pools five thousand gallons or less, window coverings, detached structures two hundred square feet or less (must comply with zoning setbacks), painting and wallpapering, floor coverings, cabinet replacement, low voltage lighting, fixture or outlet replacement, moveable cases, counters and partitions under five feet are a few examples.
+Retaining walls or planters four feet or less (from the bottom of the footing), decks less than thirty inches high, above ground pools five thousand gallons or less, window coverings, one-story detached accessory structures used as tool and storage sheds, playhouse, and similar uses, provided the floor area is not greater than 120-square feet (must comply with zoning setbacks), painting and wallpapering, floor coverings, cabinet replacement, low voltage lighting, fixture or outlet replacement, moveable cases, counters and partitions under five feet are a few examples.

 A permit may be obtained by the property owner, a licensed contractor, or a certified agent of the property owner.
 Some permits may be issued over the counter, for small projects such as re-roofing or an HVAC replacement, but larger projects will need to have plans submitted and have the plans checked which can take from two to six weeks.